Pandaqi/Pandaqi-Studio/pandaqi-studio/content/slippery-slopes/_index.md

 headerTitle: "Slippery Slopes | A party game about communicating words by grading them on funky scales."
 blurb: "A party game about conveying words by grading them on funky scales.
 How do you communicate PIZZA when you only have hot-cold, heavy-light and dry-wet?"

-fullHeaderImg: "creature_quellector_header"
+fullHeaderImg: "slippery_slopes_header"
-headerImg: "creature_quellector_header"
+headerImg: "slippery_slopes_header"

-headerThumb: "favicon"
+headerThumb: "favicon_slippery_slopes"

 customHeight: "large"
 headerDarkened: true